Texas Revolution: Siege of Béxar

 According to Barr the large number of American volunteers in Béxar "contributed to the Mexican view that Texian opposition stemmed from outside influences".
 In reality, of the 1,300 men who volunteered to fight for the Texian army in October and November 1835, only 150–200 arrived from the United States after October 2.
 The rest were residents of Texas with an average immigration date of 1830.
+(Note: If those who arrived after the battle of Gonzales are included, the average immigration date is 1832.)
 Volunteers came from every municipality, including those that were partially occupied by Mexican forces.
 However, as residents returned to their homes following Cos's surrender, the Texian army composition changed dramatically.
 Of the volunteers serving from January through March 1836, 78 percent had arrived from the United States after October 2, 1835.
+(Note: These numbers are gathered from a combination of surviving muster rolls and veteran applications for land grants.
+It is likely that the statistics on the Texian army size in both 1835 and 1836 underestimate the number of Tejanos who served in the army.
+American volunteers who returned to the U.S. without claiming land are also undercounted.)